 One indicator that staff are generally satisfied with their work at the Arts Commission is the rate of employee retention the agency enjoys.
 When compared to national data for employee tenure, Arts Commission staff are well beyond the national averages for length of job stay.
 According to the Bureau of Labor Statistics, the median tenure among public sector employees is 7.2 years.
-In FY 2012 nearly half of the Arts Commission's full-time permanent staff had been with the agency for ten years or more, with median job stay of 10.5 years.
+In FY 2013 70% of the agency's staff had been with the agency for ten years or more.